Module 1: Lab - Transaction Classification Application

 - Configure following Application Settings for the Azure Function by going to your

-:- OPENAI_API_BASE - Azure OpenAI API Endpoint URL (e.g. https://openai-demo-ahmedbham.openai.azure.com/)
+function app > Configuration > Application Settings:- OPENAI_API_BASE - Azure OpenAI API Endpoint URL (e.g. https://openai-demo-ahmedbham.openai.azure.com/)

 - OPENAI_API_KEY - Azure OpenAI API Key